 StayFocusd, Blocksite, and Productivity Owl can help you curb your procrastination habits by blocking certain websites.
 Each one works in a unique way, so you should pick the one that best suits the way you procrastinate, but regardless don’t underestimate how helpful they can be.

-Autocopy automatically copies text to your clipboard when you highlight anything.
+Autocopy [No longer available] automatically copies text to your clipboard when you highlight anything.
 If you do a lot of copy-pasting off the Web, this can really save you a lot more time that you think it would.